Blazemeter/taurus/site/dat/docs/Apiritif.md

       - http://blazedemo.com/receive/${var1} # get 'receive/val2'
     - include-scenario: inner

-    data-sources: # list of external data sources
+    data-sources: # these are data-sources options for Apiritif.
+See more info below.
-    - path/to/my.csv
+    - path/to/my.csv  # this is a shorthand form
+    - path: path/to/another.csv  # this is a full form
+      delimiter: ';'
+      quoted: false
+      loop: true
+      variable-names: id,name

   inner:
     requests: